 You’re probably worried about how much making an Inheritance Act claim will cost.
 It’s really does depend on how complicated your claim is and whether we need to go to Court or not.

-We offer free initial advice so we can discuss your situation and tell you if we think you have a claim.
+We offer a free case assessment so we can discuss your situation and tell you if we think you have a claim.
 We can then talk in more detail about your circumstances to get the full picture.

 Once we’re sure you have an Inheritance Act claim, we can discuss your options and how much it will cost.